 All DOE Zero Energy Ready Homes are so efficient a small renewable energy system can offset most or all annual energy consumption.
 Look for the label.

 The Homes to the Power of ZERO fact sheet provides a general comparison of DOE Zero Energy Ready Homes to recent vintage existing homes and ENERGY STAR Homes on relative levels of comfort, indoor environment, durability, advanced technology, construction quality, and energy efficiency.
+Click here to learn about the methodology behind the comparison.

 What is expected of partners?
 Every type of partner has its own role.
 Review the appropriate partnership agreement package for more information on partner expectations: